Koima-Sam/Koima-Sam/README.md

 - 💬 Ask me about tech.
 - 📫 How to reach me: Twitter @KoimaSam
 - 😄 Pronouns: he
-- ⚡ Fun fact: I'm a pro Gamer.
+- ⚡ Fun fact: I code for fun